 Choosing the Best Stainless Steel Cookware for Everyday Cooking

 Not all metals are created equal.
-The best stainless steel pans often include an aluminum core or copper base for even heat distribution.
-T-fal’s Pro Tri-Ply Stainless Steel Cookware and Gourmet Stainless Steel Sets offer professional results with features designed for home cooks:
+The best stainless steel pans are designed for even heat distribution and quick temperature recovery when cooking at high heat.
+T-fal's Pro Tri-Ply Stainless Steel Cookware and Gourmet Stainless Steel Sets offer professional results with features designed for home cooks:

 Is stainless steel cookware beginner friendly?